1And it came to pass when king Hezekiah heard it that he tore his clothes and covered himself with sackcloth and went into the house of Yahweh.

 3And they said to him, “This is what Hezekiah says, ‘This day is a day of trouble, and of rebuke and of rejection, for the children have come to the point of birth and there is no strength to deliver them.

-4It may be Yahweh your God will hear the words of Rabshakeh, whom his lord, the king of Assyria, has sent to defy the living God, and will rebuke the words that Yahweh your God has heard.
-Therefore lift up your prayer for the remnant that is left.’”
+4It may be Yahweh your God will hear all the words of Rabshakeh, whom the king of Assyria his lord has sent to defy the living God, and will rebuke the words that Yahweh your God has heard.
+Therefore lift up a prayer for the remnant that is left.’”

 5So the servants of king Hezekiah came to Isaiah.

 6And Isaiah said to them, “Tell your lord this: ‘This is what Yahweh says, “Do not be afraid because of the words that you have heard, with which the servants of the king of Assyria have reviled me.

 7Behold, I will put a spirit in him, so that he will hear a rumor and will return to his own land, and I will cause him to fall by the sword in his own land.”’”

 8And Rabshakeh returned and found the king of Assyria warring against Libnah, for he had heard that he had departed from Lachish.